 There are several types of damages that you may recover, which include: past and future medical bills, past and future loss of wages, the loss of earning capacity (i.e., when you can no longer perform your required job duties), physical pain and suffering, mental suffering, emotional distress, the loss of enjoyment of life, permanent disfigurement (think: scarring, or the loss of limb), anxiety, grief and inconvenience.

-No fixed standard exists to evaluate these damages, so it is important to discuss your unique case with a personal injury lawyer who can assist you with forming a strategy to best prove your unique injuries and damages.
+No fixed standard exists to evaluate these damages, so it is important to discuss your unique case with an auto accident lawyer in Irvine who can assist you with forming a strategy to best prove your unique injuries and damages.